 Investors use real estate as a path to building wealth.
 This is mainly due to its generous tax benefits.
 Real estate offers tax sheltering through depreciation, operating expenses, long-term capital gains, and 1031 exchanges.

-To see how a real estate tax shelter works, let’s go through an example using a $250,000 property that generates $2,000/mo in revenue.
+To understand how a real estate tax shelter works, let’s use an example of a $250,000 property that generates $2,000/mo in revenue.
 The numbers listed below are annual.

 Revenue: $24,000